About the Estate

 For almost 100 years Hemsworth Estate has been a family home of celebration from birthday parties to weddings, curating special memories almost as easily as its rare and precious items.

 The name was inspired by a family venture four generations back, on holiday to England.
-Jack and Freda Guinness’s next venture was discovered – bringing the first Hampshire sheep to New Zealand.
+Jack and Freda Guinness’s decided to import the first Hampshire sheep to New Zealand.
 They sourced the sheep at Hemsworth Manor in Dorset and brought the name home to bring luck to their new estate.

 Celebrations